Considerations for joining the Western Energy Imbalance Market – Part 2: What do I need to know before joining?

 The EIM, just like any other enterprise system, requires full-time care and feeding.
 There is a real cost to doing business in the EIM.
 Utilities need to sharpen their pencils and determine if joining the EIM makes financial sense.
 Some things to consider:

-- Revenue quality metering: Participation in the EIM requires revenue quality metering on generators in the EIM dispatch fleet.
-Here’s a useful article on what this means to the Bonneville Power Administration.
+• Revenue quality metering: Participation in the EIM requires revenue quality metering on generators in the EIM dispatch fleet.
+Here are some useful articles on what this means to the Bonneville Power Administration.

 AL: Should nonutility generator owners consider joining the EIM?